 Whether you’re considering addiction treatment or considering checking out your local 12-step club for the first time, we hope this article will help you understand what to expect in recovery, how long it will take to feel better, and cover some important strategies for managing these early stages.

 If you’re wondering what to expect in early sobriety, here are a few things you’ll likely experience:

 Most people who get sober have tried to quit using drugs or alcohol on their own in the past.
 If this describes you, then you likely already know that you’re probably going to experience some strong emotions once you quit using.

 You will likely feel a range of emotions, including sadness, anger, frustration, and fear.
-It’s common to feel as though these emotions will never go away, and it’s common for any negative choices we’ve made during our using days to haunt us for a time.
+Especially after the pink cloud phase of recovery, it’s common to feel as though these emotions will never go away, and it’s common for any negative choices we’ve made during our using days to haunt us for a time.

 The good news is that these emotions will calm down over time.
 If we’ve spent any amount of time playing with our brain chemistry, we can expect things to be a little out of whack when we stop.

 Most people in recovery report that after a few months of recovery, their emotions become easier to manage, their self-worth is improves, their mental health improves, and they’re better equipped to handle the situations they are faced with on a daily basis without turning to old behaviors.